WalletWasabi/WasabiDoc/.github/ISSUE_TEMPLATE/question.md

 about: A new question yet to be answered in the documentation.
 ---

+> Please know that you are opening an issue in the [Wasabi documentation](https://docs.wasabiwallet.io) repository.
+If you have an issue regarding the software specifically, please [open an issue in the main Wasabi repository](https://github.com/zkSNACKs/WalletWasabi/issues/new/choose).

 ### In what context is your question?

 Please explain which general pillar your question is about.